 Then one day, an ambulance came in through the back, with a pulseless and non-breathing patient.
 The EMTs had started CPR and were breathing for her, using an AMBU bag.
 Quickly the team assembled and went to work.

-the responder determines the level and type of emergency, i.e., Disturbance, Fire, Medical, Miscellaneous, or a combination of these.
+Note: After “ARRIVE”, the first step in the FRP, in which a responder first becomes aware of an emergency, step two is “ASSESS”, in which the responder determines the level and type of emergency, i.e., Disturbance, Fire, Medical, Miscellaneous, or a combination of these.
 The responder is then able to complete step three, which is to make the appropriate “ALARM”, i.e., summon the appropriate assistance and assets to the scene before the responder is engaged so heavily that the opportunity to summon help is lost.
-Failure to ASSESS and ALARM are common errors committed by responders to behavioral and other institutional emergencies, often resulting in delayed and uncoordinated responses to institutional emergencies.
+Failure to ASSESS and ALARM are common errors committed by responders to behavioral and other institutional emergencies, often resulting in delayed and uncoordinated responses to institutional emergencies. |

 ARRIVE: Just then, the receptionist pushed open the ED doors from the lobby and shouted, “We need help out here!”